katebeavis/digital-garden/r1-log.md

 ### 06/01/20

-## Only allows authenticated users to access signed in pages [react-graphql-store](https://github.com/katebeavis/react-graphql-shop/pull/28)
+## Only allow authenticated users to access signed in pages [react-graphql-store](https://github.com/katebeavis/react-graphql-shop/pull/28)

 ### Create an authenticated wrapper

-- Create an simple authenticated wrapper which checks if a user is signed in or not using the `useAuth` hook and renders either the sign in components or the children it is passed.
+- Create a simple authenticated wrapper which checks if a user is signed in or not using the `useAuth` hook and render either the sign in component or the children it is passed.

 ### useAuth hook